Node similarity distribution of complex networks and its application in link prediction: Common neighbor based similarity distribution

-We assume an Erd\"{o}s-R\'{e}nyi (ER) random network \cite{erdos} of $N$ nodes.
-The connection probability of any node pair in the ER network is $p^{E}=\frac{2n}{N(N-1)}$, where $n$ is the expected number of links.
-The average node degree is $\langle k \rangle=2n/N\approx p^EN$.
-According to the definition of ER model, we know that all the nodes are equivalent.
-For an arbitrary node pair $(i,j)$, the connection probability is $\Gamma_{ij}=\frac{\langle k \rangle}{N-1}$.
-By substituting this into Eq.
-(3), we get
+In this section, we consider the Erd\"{o}s-R\'{e}nyi (ER) random network model~\cite{erdos} of $N$ nodes.
+The connection probability of any node pair in the ER network is where $n$ is the expected number of links.
+The average node degree is $\langle k \rangle=2n/N\approx p^{\text{E}}N$.
+Then, we have the following result.